aamrits/frontend-interview-questions/javascript-concepts.md

 ## Answers

 #### QA1
-### ✍The significance of the Event Loop and Concurrency Model in JavaScript
+### ☘️ The significance of the Event Loop and Concurrency Model in JavaScript

 <div align="right">